hmcts/wa-kube-environment/README.md

   If you can't access it, then you do not have access to private repositories(Goto previous step) and check with Devops team.
 If you can access, then create a branch something like 'adding-permissions-your-name'.
 - A local clone of the following repositories [wa-standalone-task-bpmn](https://github.com/hmcts/wa-standalone-task-bpmn) & [wa-task-configuration-template](https://github.com/hmcts/wa-task-configuration-template)
+- The master branch must be used with Mac M1, M2 chip.
+For Intel chip, use the branch 'https://github.com/hmcts/wa-kube-environment/tree/kube-env-mac_intel_chips'.

 Modify file /users/prod_users.yml by adding permissions to the EOF.
 Check with the team which permissions need to be included.